pratt-sark/CurriculumVitae/README.md

 I'm Pratyay Sarkar, a computer science enthusiast.

 - I love making <strong>Web Based Applications</strong>, so my skills strongly focus on <strong>Full Stack Development</strong>.
-- I am highly interested in <strong>Natural Language Processing</strong>, so I chose it as a domain for my <strong>Master's Project</strong>.
+- I am interested in <strong>Natural Language Processing</strong>, so I chose it as a domain for my <strong>Master's Project</strong>.

 This CV is designed as a web page using HTML and CSS.